joshwyatt/closures/README.md

 logger();
 ```

-We can also pass function definions as values into other functions.
+We can also pass function definitions as values into other functions.

 ```javascript
 function returnFunction(fn) {